 - (8) In order to apply the restrictions and controls of this Regulation, those economic operators selling to professional users or members of the general public holding with a licence should rely on information made available upstream in the supply chain.
-Each economic operator in the supply chain should therefore inform the recipient of that restricted regulated explosives precursor that the making available, introduction, possession or use of that restricted explosives precursor by members of the general public is subject to a restriction as set out in this Regulation, for instance by affixing an appropriate label or by verifying that an appropriate label is affixed or by including that is information in the safety data sheet compiled in accordance with Annex II to Regulation (EC) No 1907/2006 of European Parliament and of the Council6. - (9) The difference between an economic operator and a professional user is that the economic operator makes a restricted explosives precursor available to another person, whereas a professional user acquires or introduces a restricted explosives precursor only for their own use.
-Economic operators selling to professional users, other economic operators or members of the general public with a licence should ensure that their personnel involved in the sale of the explosives precursors is are aware which of the products that the economic operator it offers and that contain explosives precursors, for instance by including this that information in the barcode of the product. - (10) The distinction between a professional user, to which whom restricted explosives precursors can be made available and a member of the general public, to which whom they cannot, depends on whether the person intends to use that explosives precursor for purposes connected to their specific trade, craft business or profession, including forestry, horticultural and agricultural activity, either full time or part time and not necessarily related to the size of the land area.
-Economic operators, should therefore not make available a restricted explosives precursor, neither to a natural or legal person that is professionally active in an area where that specific restricted explosives precursor does not tend to be used for professional purposes, nor to natural or legal persons engaged in activities not connected to any professional purpose. - (10a) Transaction data retained by economic operators should provide information that will substantially assist the authorities in preventing, investigating, detecting and prosecuting serious crime committed with homemade explosive devices and in verifying compliance with this Regulation.
+Each economic operator in the supply chain should therefore inform the recipient of that restricted regulated explosives precursor that the making available, introduction, possession or use of that restricted explosives precursor by members of the general public is subject to a restriction as set out in this Regulation, for instance by affixing an appropriate label or by verifying that an appropriate label is affixed or by including that is information in the safety data sheet compiled in accordance with Annex II to Regulation (EC) No 1907/2006 of European Parliament and of the Council7. - (9) The difference between an economic operator and a professional user is that the economic operator makes a restricted explosives precursor available to another person, whereas a professional user acquires or introduces a restricted explosives precursor only for their own use.
+Economic operators selling to professional users, other economic operators or members of the general public with a licence should ensure that their personnel involved in the sale of the explosives precursors is are aware which of the products that the economic operator it offers and that contain explosives precursors, for instance by including this that information in the barcode of the product. - (10) The distinction between a professional user, to which whom restricted explosives precursors can be made available and a member of the general public, to which whom they cannot, depends on whether the person intends to use that explosives precursor for purposes connected to their specific trade,-craft business or profession, including forestry, horticultural and agricultural activity, either full time or part time and not necessarily related to the size of the land area.
+Economic operators, should therefore not make available a restricted explosives precursor, neither to a natural or legal person that is professionally active in an area where that specific restricted explosives precursor does not tend to be used for professional purposes, nor to natural or legal persons engaged in activities not connected to any professional purpose. - (10aa) Staff involved in the making available of explosives precursors is subject to the same rules of the Regulation that apply to the general public, when using such explosives precursors for their personal aims. - (10a) Transaction data retained by economic operators should provide information that will substantially assist the authorities in preventing, investigating, detecting and prosecuting serious crime committed with homemade explosive devices and in verifying compliance with this Regulation.
 The identification of all supply chain actors and customers is essential for this purpose, be it members of the general public, professional users or economic operators.
-As the illicit manufacture and use of home made explosives might occur only after some time, the data should be retained for a sufficient and appropriate period to take investigations forward and with a view to average inspection periods.
+As the illicit manufacture and use of home made explosives might occur only after some time, the data should be retained as long as necessary, proportionate and appropriate to take investigations forward and with a view to average inspection periods.

-6 Regulation (EC) No 1907/2006 of European Parliament and of the Council concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) (OJ L 396, 30.12.2006, p.1).
+7 Regulation (EC) No 1907/2006 of European Parliament and of the Council concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) (OJ L 396, 30.12.2006, p.1).